Vopaaz/checkpointing/docs/docs/comparison.md

 ### Irrelevant code change

-joblib watches the function code source directly, which means that even adding comments to the code will cause a function to rerun.
+joblib watches the function code source directly, which means that even adding comments or reformatting the code will cause a function to rerun.

 === "1st run"